nikpapag/harness-iacm-demo/modules/vpc/README.md

-# Azure Private DNS Zone Module
+# Amazon Virtual Private Cloud Module

 This OpenTofu/Terraform module provisions an [Amazon Virtual Private Cloud] using the `aws` provider.